AlexNerru/RetentionBoards/README.md

 ## Description

-RetentionBoards is a web application to work with retentioneering-tools (https://github.com/retentioneering/retentioneering-tools)
+RetentionBoards is a web application to work with retentioneering-tools (https://github.com/retentioneering/retentioneering-tools).
+Made as course work of Faculty of Computer Science, HSE.

 ## Deploy